cncf/devstats-example/SETUP_OTHER_PROJECT.md

 # Setup you own project

 This example deployment uses Homebrew project.
-To run devstats on the other project do:
+To run DevStats on the other project do:

 - Rename `homebrew` folder to `your_project` and update `your_project/psql.sh`.
 - Update `grafana.sh`, vim: `s/homebrew/your_project/g`.